katcipis/sophia/notes/books/philosophy-software-design.md

 what we do is considerably different than other engineering's, in which way ?

-Not that other engineers can ignore how humans think, but the limits of other engineering's rest on physical laws, limits of the universe where we exist.
+Not that other engineers can ignore how humans think, but the limits of other engineering's rest on physical laws, constraints of the universe where we exist.
 When designing system's on a computer, there are some limits, but the first limit you are going to reach usually is human, you built something awesome but no one else can understand it, extend it, possibly even you won't be able